-Furthermore, the City is currently in the process of updating its General Plan.
-The Public Review Draft Moreno Valley General Plan 2040 was released April 2, 2021.
-Although not yet formally adopted, the goal and policies related to air quality that are applicable to the proposed project from the Environmental Justice Element of the Public Review Draft Moreno Valley General Plan 2040 have been included below.
+The City Moreno Valley General Plan 2040 was adopted on June 15, 2021.
+The goal and policies related to air quality that are applicable to the proposed project from the Environmental Justice Element of the recently adopted Moreno Valley General Plan 2040 have been included below.